What is Media Kit?

 - Influencer Marketing Hub: Media Kit Guide

-A brand ambassador is an individual — often a customer, employee, or influencer — who has an ongoing, long-term relationship with a brand and consistently promotes it across their channels and communities.
+A brand ambassador is an individual.
+Often a customer, employee, or influencer.
+Who has an ongoing, long-term relationship with a brand and consistently.